Cockatoo Island: Urban Islands

 In 2009 the Urban Islands masterclass was taught "by 3 groups of international emerging architects on and about the controversial site of Cockatoo Island":

 Cross disciplinary creativity, experimental tactics and broad based participation are needed to inject Cockatoo Island with renewed life.
 The proposals developed in the 12-days play an active role in generating tangible proposals for Cockatoo Island, producing outcomes such as large-scale installations, futurologist proposals, media activism experiments, and greater harbour master planning visions.

 One of the masterclass leaders was Geoff Manaugh, author of the influential BLDGBLOG.
 A second masterclass was planned for 2011.

 Transport

 When a working dockyard, Sydney Ferries Limited and its successors operated services from Circular Quay to the island at shift changeover times.

 In April 2007, the wharf reopened for a three-month trial coinciding with the reopening of the island as a tourist attraction.
 Since then services have expanded, and today it is served by Sydney Ferries Parramatta River services operating between Circular Quay and Parramatta.
 It is also the terminus for all stops Cockatoo Island ferry services from Circular Quay.
-The single wharf is served by First Fleet and RiverCat class ferries.